PaulZeroOne/Sky130-RTL-Design-Workshop/README.md

  ### Waveform Viewer gtkwave

 The tool for viewing the waveform is gtkwaveform viewer, where the window pops up containing the stimulus from where the functionality of the RTL design can be verified.
+[GTKWave](http://gtkwave.sourceforge.net/) is an open source tool for visualizing the signal dumps in .vcd/.lxt formats.

  * launch the tool.
  ```